dtao/SublimeBucket/README.md

 }
 ```

-#### JIRA
+#### Jira

-The JIRA tracker identifies links to JIRA issues for a given instance and a
+The Jira tracker identifies links to Jira issues for a given instance and a
 specified list of project keys.

 ```
 {
   "type": "jira",

-  // The base URL (including https://) of the JIRA instance.
+  // The base URL (including https://) of the Jira instance.
   "host": "https://jira.company.com",

   // An array of project keys (e.g., ABC) for identifying issue references.
 For